Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 LESS IS MORE.
 Stick to the facts of how the crash occurred, without assigning blame to yourself.
 DO NOT speculate as to the extent of your possible injuries.
 Keep your statement brief; the officer will write down only a fraction of what you say.
 But if you say it was your fault, you can be sure he or she will report that.

 If the officer at the scene asks the driver what happened, but not you, ask to have your version included on the report.
 If they won’t take your story, don’t argue.
-You can go to the precinct house later to request that the report be amended (see below).
+You can go to the precinct house later to request that the report be amended.

 Filing a PAR at the station